L3ad Solutions

 Most owners hide the phone number behind a form, hoping to capture leads that prefer typing.
 The data says: every form-only site we've audited has improved its lead volume by 15-40% just by adding the phone number prominently.
 People who want to call call.
 People who want to fill a form fill a form.
 Don't make the call-preferring crowd dig.

-3. Trust signals in the hero area
+How do trust signals in the hero area improve conversions?

 Within the first 1.5 seconds of landing, a visitor decides if your business looks legit.
 Trust signals that consistently lift conversion: